- devil (n.)

 In Vulgate, as in Greek, diabolus and dæmon (see demon) were distinct, but they have merged in English and other Germanic languages.

-Playful use for "clever rogue" is from c.1600.
+Playful use for "clever rogue" is from c.
+1600.
 Meaning "sand spout, dust storm" is from 1835.
 In U.S. place names, the word often represents a native word such as Algonquian manito, more properly "spirit, god."
-Phrase a devil way (late 13c.) was originally an emphatic form of away, but taken by late 14c. as an expression of irritation.
+Phrase a devil way (c.
+1300) was originally "Hell-ward, to Hell," but by late 14c. as an expression of irritation.

 Devil's books "playing cards" is from 1729, but the cited quote says they've been called that "time out of mind" (the four of clubs is the devil's bedposts); devil's coach-horse is from 1840, the large rove-beetle, which is defiant when disturbed.
 "Talk of the Devil, and he's presently at your elbow" [1660s].